Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 > aside negative
 >
-> The original React code is actually built on older in package dependencies.
+> The original React code is actually built on older package dependencies.
 In order to keep this guide as similar to the original guide no changes to the React framework have been introduced, only minor changes are done as part of this guide.
 There are many ways to update the general React code to later standards, but this guide will focus on the core parts of connecting the services,

 In a commonly shared file `Utils.js` we can provide some methods that will help check how to communicate with the backend and to verify if the login button should be visible.